matiasilva/cugas-web/README.md

 done
 ```

-New review: `hugo new --kind review reviews/restaurant.md`
+New review: `hugo new -k reviews reviews/restaurant`

 ## Deployment